dennisfsilva/hyperskill-Projects-Java/README.md

-# hyperskill-Projects-Java
+# Hyperskill Roadmap Projects [Java]

-This repository contains a selection of Java projects developed by me, which demonstrate my knowledge and proficiency with the programming language.
-Each project showcases my understanding of Java and its various applications.
+This repository serves as a portfolio of my Java proficiency, showcasing a curated selection of projects completed on JetBrains' Hyperskill platform.
+Each project exemplifies my in-depth understanding and mastery of the Java programming language, and its various applications.